latticexyz/mud/packages/explorer/README.md

-# Explorer
+# World Explorer

-Explorer is a GUI tool designed for visually exploring and manipulating the state of worlds.
+World Explorer is a GUI tool designed for visually exploring and manipulating the state of worlds.

 ## Getting started